Frederick Selous: Youth

 From a young age, Selous was drawn by stories of explorers and their adventures.
-Furthermore, while in school, he started establishing personal collections of various bird eggs and butterflies and studying natural history.
+Furthermore, while in school, he started establishing a personal collection of various bird eggs and studying natural history.
 One account is related by his schoolmaster at Northamptonshire when Selous was 10 years old:

 On 15 January 1867, 15-year-old Selous was one of the survivors of the Regent's Park skating disaster, when the ice covering the local lake broke with around 200 skaters on it, leaving 40 dead by drowning and freezing.
 He escaped by crawling on broken ice slabs to the shore.

-He was educated at Bruce Castle School, Tottenham, then at Rugby, and finally abroad in Germany and Austria.
-His parents hoped that he would become a doctor.
+He was educated at Bruce Castle School, Tottenham, then at Rugby.
+His parents hoped that he would become a doctor, and in 1868, he went to Switzerland to study medicine.
 However, his love for natural history led him to study the ways of wild animals in their native habitat.
 His imagination was strongly fuelled by the literature of African exploration and hunting, Dr. David Livingstone, and William Charles Baldwin in particular.
+He moved to Prussia, where he learned German and began collecting butterflies.

 African exploration

 Going to South Africa when he was 19, he traveled from the Cape of Good Hope to Matabeleland, which he reached early in 1872, and where (according to his own account) he was granted permission by Lobengula, King of the Ndebele, to shoot game anywhere in his dominions.

 From then until 1890, Selous hunted and explored over the little-known regions north of the Transvaal and south of the Congo Basin (with a few brief intervals spent in England), shooting African elephants and collecting specimens of all kinds for museums and private collections.
 His travels added greatly to the knowledge of the country now known as Zimbabwe.
 He made valuable ethnological investigations, and throughout his wanderings—often among people who had never previously seen a white man—he maintained cordial relations with the chiefs and tribes, winning their confidence and esteem, notably so in the case of Lobengula.

 In 1890, Selous entered the service of the British South Africa Company, at the request of magnate Cecil Rhodes, acting as a guide to the pioneer expedition to Mashonaland.
-Over 400 mi of road were constructed through a country of forest, mountain, and swamp, and in two and a half months Selous took the column safely to its destination.
+Over 400 mi of road were constructed through a country of forest, mountain, and swamp.
 He then went east to Manica, concluding arrangements that brought the country there under British control.
 Coming to England in December 1892, he was awarded the Founder's Medal of the Royal Geographical Society in recognition of his extensive explorations and surveys, of which he gave a summary in a journal article entitled "Twenty Years in Zambesia".